seancorfield/next-jdbc/doc/getting-started.md

 ```
 for `project.clj` or `build.boot`.

+**In addition, you will need to add dependencies for the JDBC drivers you wish to use for whatever databases you are using.
+For example:**

+* MySQL: `mysql/mysql-connector-java {:mvn/version "8.0.19"}` ([search for latest version](https://search.maven.org/artifact/mysql/mysql-connector-java))
+* PostgreSQL: `org.postgresql/postgresql {:mvn/version "42.2.10"}` ([search for latest version](https://search.maven.org/artifact/org.postgresql/postgresql))
+* Microsoft SQL Server: `com.microsoft.sqlserver/mssql-jdbc {:mvn/version "8.2.1.jre8"}` ([search for latest version](https://search.maven.org/artifact/com.microsoft.sqlserver/mssql-jdbc))

-**In addition, you will need to add dependencies for the JDBC drivers you wish to use for whatever databases you are using.** You can see the drivers and versions that `next.jdbc` is tested against in [the project's `deps.edn` file](https://github.com/seancorfield/next-jdbc/blob/develop/deps.edn#L10-L27), but many other JDBC drivers for other databases should also work (e.g., Oracle, Red Shift).
+> Note: these are the versions that I've tested `next.jdbc` against but there may be more recent versions and those should generally work too -- click the "search for latest version" link to see all available versions of those drivers on Maven Central.
+You can see the full list of drivers and versions that `next.jdbc` is tested against in [the project's `deps.edn` file](https://github.com/seancorfield/next-jdbc/blob/develop/deps.edn#L10-L27), but many other JDBC drivers for other databases should also work (e.g., Oracle, Red Shift).

 ## An Example REPL Session